tarquin-the-brave/blog/content/posts/re-learning-haskell-3.md

 ([This code in Rust playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=b15e306d979834af9ca6fe13d48aacc4)).

-I was hoping to achieve this with something similar in Haskell, like:
+I was hoping to achieve this for my `Intcode` type, with something similar in Haskell like:

 ```haskell
 --